Installation

 Repository

-The pig package is also available in the pigsty-infra
+The pig package is also available in the pigsty-infra repo,

 You can add the repo to your system, and install it with OS package manager: